bsdkurt/aws-node-custom-user-pool/README.md

 ## How to Test

-The service includes a lambda that is configred to run as a post confirmation trigger when a new user is confirmed by Cognito.
+The service includes a lambda that is configured to run as a post confirmation trigger when a new user is confirmed by Cognito.
 To test everything is working as expected create and confirm a user in Cognito via the aws-cli.
 First you will need the User Pool Id and the Pool App Client Id.

 ```bash
 export UserPoolId=$(aws cloudformation describe-stacks --stack-name custom-user-pool-dev | grep -A 1 UserPoolId | tail -1 | cut -d'"' -f 4)